 Step #18: Code validation

-Because there are so many programming languages and so many ways to accomplish any one thing using each language search engines rely on certain rules in which they read the content of the website.
+Because there are so many programming languages and so many ways to accomplish any one thing using each language, search engines rely on certain rules when they read the content of the website.

-Search engines such as Google have openly stated that W3C standards are what they suggest when making the code easy to understand for them.
-I typically only test the home page of the website, because many issues can be easily fixed a crossed the entire website using just its page templates.
+Search engines such as Google have openly stated that W3C standards are what they suggest you use to make the code easy to understand for them.
+I typically only test the home page of the website because many issues can be easily fixed across the entire website using just its page templates.

-Double check your website with W3C to see how you stack up versus the competition.
+Double-check your website with W3C to see how you stack up against the competition.

 Step #19: Page load speed

-Google’s recommended page load speed of 1.4 seconds or less.
-So if your website loads faster, you are usually fine, if it is slow, your rankings won’t be as high as they could be.
+Google’s recommended page load speed is 1.4 seconds or less.
+So, if your website loads faster, you are usually fine.
+If it is slow, your rankings won’t be as high as they could be.

-If you are wondering what you load speed is, uses Pingdom’s free speed test tool.
+If you are wondering what your load speed is, use Pingdom’s free speed test tool.

-Once you learn you load time, you can typically make it faster through: browser caching, CSS Sprites for images where possible, and reducing the image file sizes as much as possible for images that can’t be spirited.
+Once you learn your load time, you can typically make it faster through browser caching, CSS Sprites for images where possible, and reducing the image file sizes as much as possible for images that can’t be sprited.